efremover/efremoweb/content/authors/admin/_index.md

     url: https://www.open.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include microbiomics, metabolomics and their impact on organismal health.
+bio: My research interests include environmental research, ecology and health.

 # Interests to show in About widget
 interests:
-  - Microbiome and Health
+  - Climate Change Research
-  - Metabolomics
+  - Sustanability
   - Nutrition Science

 # Education to show in About widget